jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 If writing the test before the implementation, then there is no implementation to shape the test.
 The test is more likely to be based upon behavior and less brittle to subsequent implementation updates.

-If tests are scoped to one aspect of behavior per test, so that there are multiple tests that specify behavior as a whole.
-If an aspect of behavior changes, it’s most likely to only affect the subset of tests that specify that behavior aspect.
+If tests are scoped to one aspect of behavior per test, so that there are multiple tests that specify behavior as a whole, then if an aspect of behavior changes, it’s most likely to only affect the subset of tests that specify that behavior aspect.
 Hopefully the impact is limited to only one test.
 You may not have to modify the test either.
 It may be easier to create a new test for the updated/new behavior aspect and remove the outdated test.

 # TDD, Where Did It All Go Wrong?
 This provocative header comes from Ian Cooper's DevTernity 2017 presentation: [TDD, Where Did It All Go Wrong?](https://www.youtube.com/watch?v=EZ05e7EMOLM) He argues that we've overdone TDD.
 He noticed that projects that embraced TDD ran into all sorts of problems when they attempted to refactor their code.
 And the problems didn't reside in the source code.
 The problems resided in the unit test cases.
 They'd refactor the code, and half of the test cases would break.
 In Cooper's mind, refactoring should update the implementation without changing its behavior, which I believe as well.
 Unit test cases should rarely fail due to refactoring.
 What was wrong?